chamberlainlondon/chamberlainlondon.github.io/_pages/about.md

 ### Founder and Consultant, ArdentOperations SMB Consulting

 I founded ArdentOperatins as a pro-bono consultancy that guides small and mid-sized businesses to implement effective operations-and-technology solutions.
-From December 2023 to May 2024, I served as a technology consultant for [James A. Baker Coaching](https://jamesabakercoaching.com/).
+From December 2023 to May 2024, ArdentOperations served as a technology consultant for [James A. Baker Coaching](https://jamesabakercoaching.com/).
+The consultancy most recently performed services for an [Austin-based men's and children's hair studio](https://jeaneestone.glossgenius.com/).

 ## University Leadership